Ratatam123/Linux-Server-Setup/README_project_3.md

 ### Info

 * The guide below presupposes that one has created an account on *Amazon Web Services (AWS)*
 and a *lightsail* instance within AWS.
-Personally I chose Ubuntu 16.04 as
+Personally I chose Ubuntu 16.04 for the server's OS.

 * Some of the steps are performed from a local Terminal window, others from a Terminal window connected to the Ubuntu server via *ssh*.
 To distinguish the